How open are hybrid journals included in transformative agreements?

-Surprisingly, the total publication output of high-income countries belonging to the OECD in hybrid journals declined substantially after peaking in 2020, whereas that of BRICS countries doubled from 2018 to 2022.
+Surprisingly, the total publication output of high-income countries belonging to the OECD in hybrid journals declined substantially after peaking in 2020, whereas that of BRICS countries continuously grew from 2018 to 2022.
 Because the BRICS expansion can be exclusively attributed to closed access articles, this development has the potential to hinder the transition of academic journal publishing to full open access through transformative agreements and demands discussion.
-In China, the country with the highest volume of articles in hybrid journals, only limited research funding to pay for open access is available, with expenditures for open access publishing surpassing subscription costs (Shu \& Larivière, 2023).
+In China, the country with the highest volume of articles in hybrid journals, only limited research funding to pay for open access is available, with expenditures for open access publishing surpassing subscription costs at some universities (Shu \& Larivière, 2023).
 Furthermore, the focus of Chinese authors on established journals may contribute to this trend (Zhang et al., 2022).
 Although China supports Plan S (Schiermeier, 2018), this is not reflected in the data in terms of open access uptake in hybrid journals.
-As highlighted by Koley \& Lala (2023), India faces similar challenges in terms of the availablility of resources to pay for open access.
+Market observers also do not expect a broad implementation of transformative agreements in China in near future (Owens, 2024).
+As highlighted by Koley \& Lala (2023), India faces similar challenges in terms of the availability of resources to pay for open access.
 At the same time, access to research literature is a pressing issue, which is addressed by the ``Indian one nation, one subscription'' policy proposal.